Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/label_ledby_describedby.md

 For any other <abbr>HTML</abbr> element, these three <abbr>ARIA</abbr> attributes have few or even random support depending on the <abbr>AT</abr> / browser pair, so do not use as the only way of giving necessary information.

-## Should it be used and how&nbsp;?
+## Should it be used and how?

-Yes, we can use these three <abbr>ARIA</abbr> attributes on the elements with which it works (see above) to pass essential information, specifically to <abbr>AT</abbr>.
+Yes, we can use these three <abbr>ARIA</abbr> attributes on the elements with which it works (see above) to pass essential information specifically to <abbr>AT</abbr>.

 You should know that `aria-label` must contain, as a value, a string of characters that will be the accessible name.
-While for `aria-labelledby` and `aria-describedby`, the value of this attribute references the `id` of an element of the page whose content will be used as the accessible name of the element.
+While for `aria-labelledby` and `aria-describedby`, the value of this attribute references one or more (space separated) `id` (auto referencing possible) of page elements whose content will be used as the accessible name of the element.

 When using `aria-label` or` aria-labelledby` on an element, the content or title of that element is no longer rendered to <abbr>AT</abbr> but replaced by the accessible name (for `aria-label` the contents of this attribute, for` aria-labelledby` the contents of the referenced element).
 Therefore, only the accessible name must give all the necessary information to <abbr>AT</abbr> and therefore to the user.